NFroeh/ChampionshipProblem/Readme.md

 ## How to create your own soccer database with more data
 1. The project uses the NuGet Package Manager of Visual Studio 2017 with the Package System.Data.SQLite.
 Therefore the binaries and package need to be installed or restored. (https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki)<br>
 2. As Database the Kaggle Database 'European Soccer Database' is used and needs to be configured in the App.config (projects: converter and test) or place the file in the Folder 'DatabaseFiles' named 'EuropeanSoccer.sqlite' (https://www.kaggle.com/hugomathien/soccer).
 The connection string in the "app.config" file in the projects ".Test" and ".Converter" need to updated for your system.<br>
-As World Cub data 'https://www.kaggle.com/abecklas/fifa-world-cup/' is used.
+As World Cup data 'https://www.kaggle.com/abecklas/fifa-world-cup/' is used.
 3. Furthermore if you want to create a new Database Scheme for a Soccer Database, you would need an SQLite Provider like https://github.com/ErikEJ/SqlCeToolbox/wiki/EF6-workflow-with-SQLite-DDEX-provider <br>
 4. To create more data from CSV-files like from https://www.football-data.co.uk/ you can put those anywhere in the project (like in the folder "ExcelFiles").
 After that just add a line to "ConvertDbTest.cs", where you convert the data from that specific excel file.
 5. To create your own database, you need to unignore the ConvertDbTest.cs and run the test to create your new MainSoccerDb.sqlite.